cargomedia/janus-gateway-rtpbroadcast/README.md

 - changes type of mountpoint `id` from `integer` to `string`
 - allows to create multiple streams (sources) per mountpoint
 - tracks `RTP/VP8` header workflow and provides `width`, `height` for frame and `fps`, `key-frame-distance` for stream
-- extends RTP statistics for incoming streams
+- extends RTP statistics for incoming streams (bitrate, packets loss)
 - introduces `key-frame` based scheduling for stream and mountpoint switching
 - introduces `auto-switch` of active stream based on client bandwidth (`WebRTC/REMB`)
 - pushes new media event to the subscriber if stream or mountpoint switched by `scheduler`